AdobeDocs/workfront.zh-Hant/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-details-view-layout-template.md

 <!--drafted for bulk editing proejcts - make this bullet live and in yellow at Preview:

-* <span class="preview">"Edit objects" screens, such as Edit Projects, when editing projects in bulk</span>
+* <span class="preview">"Edit objects" screens when editing projects in bulk, like Edit Projects</span>

   <span>![](assets/customize-edit-projects-in-bulk-box-with-layout-template.png)</span>
   -->